nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" icon=":fa-solid-circle-exclamation:" light>

 <md>**GitHub username restrictions**</md>
-* Length of username must between 1 and 39 characters.
+* Length of username must be between 1 and 39 characters.
 * Can contain only English alphanumeric characters and hyphens ('-').
 * Hyphens cannot appear at the start or end, nor consecutively within the username.